ISO Certification Procedure

 ISO (International Organization for Standardization) as the name implies is an independent international organization that develops International Standards.
 In practical terms, they are not involved in the actual certification process and therefore do not issue ISO certificates.
 Accredited certification bodies, approved by an internationally recognised accreditation authority perform the ISO certification process.
 Here, we will look at ISO Certification process being followed internationally.

-If you need any assistance for obtaining ISO certification, get in touch with an ACS Advisor at firstname.lastname@example.org.
+If you need any assistance for obtaining ISO certification, get in touch with a Euromark Advisor at firstname.lastname@example.org.

 Objective of ISO certification

 The aim of getting ISO certification is the implementation of standardisation in the workings of an organisation.